Wednesday, 28 January 2015

 The death of Jesus on the cross is NOT called into question, Even the centurion stabbed him to check that he was dead.

-When you take into consideration Jesus' wounds when he was alive and the spear thrust into his side and the fact that his body had to be taken of the cross, there is no way you can be open to the idea Jesus survived or his death was doubtful.
+When you take into consideration Jesus' wounds when he was alive and the spear thrust into his side and the fact that his body had to be taken off the cross, there is no way you can be open to the idea Jesus survived or his death was doubtful.

 Regarding the Three Days and Three Nights issue, Shadid tries to show that Jesus himself was not buried for three days and three nights, regardless of the time.